What is Micardis?

 Take Micardis exactly as prescribed by your doctor.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.

-You may take Micardis with or without food.
+Take Micardis at the same time each day, with or without food.

 Usual Adult Dose for Hypertension: